ktung/poker-planning/ROADMAP.md

 - Change value after show votes
   - should update team stats
 - Add a "?" besides column title to show a "pro tips"
+- Add some guards to prevent access to the room directly

 # 1.0.0